potmo/gif-mirror-animator/readme.md

 ##Colouring a mirror

 Since our idealised mirror reflects all light striking it, without absorbing any light, it itself doesn't have any inherent color.
-It appears as it has the colour or colours of whatever it reflects., of course also depending on your vantage point.
+It appears as it has the colour or colours of whatever it reflects, of course also depending on your vantage point.
 If we for example paint a wall blue, and stand with our back against it with a mirror in front of us, the mirror will look as blue as the wall.
 If we paint the wall with a colour spectrum and adjust either the angle of the mirror (or our own position) we can make it reflect any point on that surface we want and thereby taking the colour of it.
 If we want the mirror to look red we can adjust the angle in such a way that it will reflect a red point.
 If we want it green we adjust it accordingly.
+This is something we can use to decide what colour the mirror should appear as.

+> `TODO: Maybe talk about the other ways of changing the colour?
+Move the spectator, move the palette, move the mirror or rotate the mirror`

 > `TODO: The pictures can actually show a gradient palette here.
 We'll get to color fields later`